TurboGears/tg2docs/docs/main/Pagination/index.rst

 	        model.DBSession.add(movie)

-After you set up your app and restart the server you should now have seven movies listed.
+After you set up your application and restart the server you should now have seven movies listed.

 .. code-block:: bash